damiensedgwick/go-htmx-tailwindcss/README.md

 # Go, HTMX & TailwindCSS

 A quick and easy way to get setup with **The Best** technologies on the web!
+This project has been setup as a template which means you can use it as such and then strip away anything you do not need, or add in what you do need.

 ## Setup
 In order to use the repo, you will need to download and setup [Standalone TailwindCSS](https://tailwindcss.com/blog/standalone-cli) -